tyh666/News-Recommendation-MIND/Code/README.md

 ### model
 - nn.Module
 - posses all necessary (used in inference) hyper parameters as attributes
-- posses some unique attributes per model (model.name)
+- posses some unique attributes per model (name, term_num)
 ### MIND
 - map dataset for MIND
 - cache enabled